-The nine longest unbeaten international runs of all time
+The longest unbeaten international runs of all time

 Italy had equalled the all-time record by drawing 1-1 with Bulgaria at home three days earlier.

-The last time Roberto Mancini’s men lost a game was way back on September 10, 2018 when they were defeated 1-0 by Portugal in a UEFA Nations League clash.
+In total, Roberto Mancini's men went over three years without defeat - dating back to September 10, 2018 when they were defeated 1-0 by Portugal in a UEFA Nations League clash.